lizardking/LD2410Async/README.md

 - [Troubleshooting Guide](https://lizardking.github.io/LD2410Async/Troubleshooting.html)
 ---

+## Installation

+You can install this library in two ways:

+### 1. Using Arduino Library Manager (recommended)
+1. Open the Arduino IDE.
+2. Go to **Tools - Manage Libraries...**.
+3. Search for **LD2410Async**.
+4. Click **Install**.

+### 2. Manual installation
+1. Download this repository as a ZIP file.
+2. In the Arduino IDE, go to **Sketch - Include Library - Add .ZIP Library...**, or unzip the file manually into your Arduino `libraries` folder:
+   - Windows: `Documents/Arduino/libraries/`
+   - Linux/macOS: `~/Arduino/libraries/`
+3. Restart the Arduino IDE.

+---

 ## Basic Usage

 Include the library, create an instance for your radar, and start it with `begin()`.